awslabs/project-lakechain/docs/src/content/docs/generative-ai/structured-entity-extractor.md

 ---

-The `StructuredEntityExtractor` middleware can be used to accurately extract structured entities as a JSON document from text using large-language models.
-The middleware uses models hosted on [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html) to extract structured entities from text documents.
+The `StructuredEntityExtractor` middleware can accurately extract structured entities from text documents using large-language models.
+The middleware uses models hosted on [Amazon Bedrock](https://docs.aws.amazon.com/bedrock/latest/userguide/what-is-bedrock.html), along with [Bedrock Tools](https://docs.aws.amazon.com/bedrock/latest/userguide/tool-use.html), to extract structured entities from text documents.

-With this middleware, you can specify a [Zod](https://zod.dev/) typed schema with your constraints and the middleware will convert the schema into a JSON schema specification with [Bedrock Tools](https://docs.aws.amazon.com/bedrock/latest/userguide/tool-use.html) to perform a structured and typed extraction.
-It also validates the generated data against that schema, and automatically prompts the underlying model with any error generated to improve the quality of the extraction.
+To ground the process of entity extraction, you specify a [Zod](https://zod.dev/) typed schema describing your entities and their constraints.
+This middleware validates the LLM generated data against that schema, and automatically prompts the underlying model with any error generated to improve the quality of the extraction.

 ---